tysonmote/rapper/README.markdown

 ## View helpers

-Rapper provides helper methods to generate HTML include tags for your assets in the `Rapper::ViewHelpers`.
-Simply `include` it in the appropriate place for your web app / framework / widget / whatever.
-It's automaticallly included for Merb.
+Rapper provides helper methods to generate HTML include tags for your assets in the `Rapper::ViewHelpers` module.
+Simply `include` it in the appropriate place for your web app / framework / widget / spaceship / row boat / whatever.
+It's automaticallly included for Merb because Merb people are notoriously lazy.

+Rapper's view helpers respect your `bundle` setting.
+If it is `true`, a singe include tag for the joined asset will be returned.
+If bundling is `false`, it will return include tags for every component file of the asset (as a single string).

+Rapper provides helper methods for each definition type.
+For instance, if you have "javascripts.yml" and "stylesheets.yml" definition files, Rapper will provide `rapper_javascripts_tag` and `rapper_stylesheets_tag` helper methods.
+Just pass the name of the asset to the helper method as a symbol and the correct HTML will be returned:

+    rapper_stylesheets_tag :mootools
+    # <script src="/javascripts/assets/mootools.js"></script>

 ## Versioning